Frequently Asked Questions

 Sylff Research Abroad

 GLI is a non-degree program.
 Fellows receive acertificate of completion for coursework or study at the end of their session.
 Learn more about degree programs offered at the School.

 During the academic year, UC San Diego campus housing is only available to students enrolled in degree programs.
 Housing options near campus include renting your own apartment, sharing off-campus housing with students and staying with a host family (homestay).
 We are happy to provide you with a housing resources list and to answer questions about your stay.

-You can download an application here.
+For the GLI non-degree program, you can download an application here or submit your application online here.
 GLI has a rolling admissions process, but application materials should be sent at least two months before your intended start date.

 The staff will contact you within 2 days of receiving your application.
 It can take up to two months after the receipt of your initial application to process and receive your Form DS-2019/I-20.

 If you are a full-time student planning to attend courses on a quarterly basis, you must begin study at GLI on the start date listed on the academic calendar and also complete your program on a quarterly end date.

 What are the English test requirements?
 I have a TOEIC or IELTS, but not a TOEFL score.
 Will you accept another kind of test?

 GLI supports professionals on a J-1 or F-1 student visa.
 Once you are accepted to the GLI program, you will be given a DS-2019 or I-20 application form.
 The DS-2019 and I-20 are a certificate of eligibility that you must provide to the U.S. Embassy or consulate when you apply for your J-1 or F-1 visa.
 The J-1 and F-1 visa allows professionals to bring eligible family members to the U.S. as J-2 or F-2 dependents.
 Eligible family members are the spouse of the GLI Professional and their unmarried children under the age of 21.